laravel/docs/eloquent-factories.md

         protected $model = Flight::class;
     }

-You can omit setting the $model property if Laravel can automatically resolve the model class from the Factory name by following conventions.
+Note that setting the $model property is only required in cases where Laravel cannot automatically resolve the name from the Factory Class, when normal naming conventions were not followed.

 <a name="factory-states"></a>
 ### Factory States